natecdr/tuttut/README.md

 The guitar fretboard is modeled as a complete graph, in the graph theory sense.
 The nodes correspond to the frets of for each string and the edges represent the distance between the nodes.
 Being a complete graph, all the nodes are connected by an edge to each other.
 This graph is what enables us to find all the ways that a set of notes can be played, using a simple depth-first search algorithm.

+In order to compute the transition probabilities between the fingerings, we use a difficulty metric that is defined as :